CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Formal Specification and Proofs for CQS

-For our data structures to be correct, the Futures used in their implementations must fulfill several requirements: \begin{itemize} \item A Future cannot be both cancelled and completed. \item Both cancellation and completion must happen in a logically atomic manner: there must be a single atomic operation that transfers a pending Future to one of the terminal states. \item At most one call to the cancellation handler may ever happen. \item The right to complete a Future must be exclusive.
-For example, the implementation of the CQS would be incorrect if a Future stored there could be completed by something other than a call to \resumeOp{}. \item There must exist an exclusive right to perform aquisition of the logical resources stored in the completed Future.
-For example, in case of a mutex, among the calls to \methName{future.get()} that return the unit and not \literal{null} or $\bot$, only a single one of them actually acquires the right to enter the critical section. \item If the Future was ever completed or cancelled, it stays that way. \end{itemize}
+The actual requirements that are placed on the \texttt{Future} implementation are as follows: \begin{itemize} \item A Future cannot be both cancelled and completed. \item Both cancellation and completion must happen in a logically atomic manner: there must be a single atomic operation that transfers a pending Future to one of the terminal states. \item At most one call to the cancellation handler may ever happen.
+If this property does not arise from the implementation of \texttt{Future}, it is easy to achieve this by replacing the cancellation handler with a version that checks whether the cancellation handler was already invoked and only invoking the original one if it was not. \item The right to complete a Future must be exclusive, that is, it must not ever be accessible by third parties.
+Specifically, the implementation of the CQS would be certainly incorrect if a Future stored there could be completed by something other than a call to \resumeOp{}. \item There must exist an exclusive right to perform the acquisition of the logical resources stored in the completed Future.
+For example, in the case of a mutex, among the calls to \methName{future.get()} that return the unit value and not \literal{null} or $\bot$, only a single one of them actually has the right to enter the critical section. \item If the Future was ever completed or cancelled, it stays that way. \end{itemize}

-There are many possible ways to encode these assumptions into formal specifications.
-The one that was chosen is not general enough to cover the multitude of possible implementations of Futures but is simple enough not to detract from the proof of the CQS.

-\paragraph{Specification.} There are several logical resources introduced for the specification: \begin{itemize} \item The \defn{completion permit}.
+\paragraph{Specification.} There are several logical resources introduced for the specification\fileInRepo{util/future.v}: \begin{itemize} \item The \defn{completion permit}.
 This is a fractional resource: it can be split into several parts, but in order to perform some operations with the completion permit, the whole resource is required.
 There can not exist more than one completion permit for any given Future at any time.

 \item The \defn{cancellation permit}, with the same properties as the completion permit.

 Despite the name, the cancelling permit is also used as the exclusive right to acquire the logical resources stored in the Future.
 A separate permit could be introduced for this, but that would not affect the proof of the CQS but could complicate the specification of the Future. \item Knowledge that the Future was completed with some value $v$.
 This contradicts the knowledge that it was completed with some other value $v'$, with any fraction of a completion permit, or the knowledge that it was cancelled.
 Such knowledge is freely duplicable. \item Knowledge that the Future was cancelled; also freely duplicable and contradicting the existence of any fraction of the cancellation permit. \end{itemize}